 The above review confirms that there is no command from God to witness the anniversaries of this night believed to be on the 27th of Ramadan.
 There is no mention in the entire Quran that this night is a yearly reoccurring one.
 There is no mention in the entire Quran of any special rituals or extra credit to be earned when we stay up all night in observance of that man-made occasion.
-There is no mention in the entire Quran that the angles and the Spirit descend on the anniversaries of that night to carry out any commands or grant us any wishes.
-We are commanded by God to meditate every night with Quran.
-We must strive to do that by reading what we can afford of it without burdening our souls (73:1-8, 73:20).
+Even there is no mention in the entire Quran that the angles and the Spirit descend on the anniversaries of that night to carry out any commands or grant us any wishes.
+While God wants us to recite the Quran at the dawn (17:78) and to meditate every night with it (17:79).
+We must strive to do that by reading what we can afford of it without burdening our souls (73:1-8 and 73:20).

-However, the Night of Power during which Quran was placed in Muhammad’s soul is specifically referenced or pointed at, in black and white, in both 97:4 and 44:4, and it is fully described in 53:4-18.
-The night is honorable and special just like a thousand months because of the process of revealing Quran that had taken place and was completed in the past, and Muhammad participated in the process driven by God involving Gabriel, and the angels.
+However, a Night of the Power in which Quran was placed in Muhammad’s soul is specifically referenced or pointed at, in black and white, in both 97:4 and 44:4, and it is fully described in 53:4-18.
+The night is honorable and special just like a thousand months because of the process of revealing the Quran all at once that had taken place and was completed in the past, and Muhammad participated in the process driven by God involving Gabriel, and the angels.

 We are also aware that there are some event/thing that are exceptionally described in the Quran to reflect our proper attention on it.
 The night, the Quran was revealed, is a special night exceptionally described it to be better than a thousand months (97:3) while the Quran is a wondrous creation of God exceptionally described it – the mountain would tremble and crumble if it were revealed on it (59:21).
 Thus, what is directly relevant to that event is God has decreed for us fasting the entire blessed month of Ramadan when Quran was revealed.
-This is the rite decreed by God in Quran in honor of the Night of Power to purify our souls and express our appreciation for the light He had sent us (2:185):
+This is the rite decreed by God in the Quran in honor of a Night of the Power to purify our souls and to appreciate Him for the guidance He had sent us to guide us to a srtaight path (2:185):

-[2:185] Ramadan is the month in which the Quran was revealed as guidance for the people, the clear guidance, and the statute book.
-So whoever among you witnesses the month, then he should fast in it.
-And whoever is ill or on a journey then (should fast) the prescribed number in other days.
-God wishes for you ease and He does not wish for you hardship, and that you can complete the prescribed number, and that you can glorify God for what He has guided you, so that you may be grateful.
+[2:185] Ramadan which is a month, has been revealed in it the Quran as a guidance for the people, clear proofs of the guidance and the statute book.
+So whoever among you has witnessed the month, then he should fast in it, and whoever has been ill or on a journey then the prescribed number from other days.
+God wishes ease for you and He does not wish hardship for you, and that you may complete the prescribed number, and that you may glorify God through which He has guided you and that you may appreciate.